moby/moby/experimental/README.md

 > 1) You can get the MD5 and SHA256 hashes by appending .md5 and .sha256 to the URLs respectively
 >
 > 2) You can get the compressed binaries by appending .tgz to the URLs

+### Build an experimental binary
+You can also build the experimental binary from the standard development environment by adding `DOCKER_EXPERIMENTAL=1` to the environment where you run `make` to build Docker binaries.
+For example, to build a dynamically-linked Docker binary with the experimental features enabled:

+        $ DOCKER_EXPERIMENTAL=1 make dynbinary

 ## Current experimental features